Employment After Retirement

 Impact on Health Care

 Coverage under the STRS Ohio Health Care Program* is limited for individuals not eligible for Medicare who are employed in a public or private position.
-Employed retirees are eligible for only secondary health care coverage through STRS Ohio’s Medical Mutual plans if they:
+Employed retirees are eligible for only secondary health care coverage through STRS Ohio’s Basic Plan if they:

 - Are eligible for medical and prescription drug coverage through their employer, or

 - Hold a position for which other similarly situated employees are eligible for medical and prescription drug coverage at the same cost as full-time employees.